31 December 2019

 But that's eighteen pages of the second issue; in the last three pages, he just buys a set of encyclopedias after all, Mxyzptlk makes a speech about how they're going to be more evil these days ("you'll know what we're capable of. [...]
 No more games.
 No more saying our name backwards to get rid of us.
 We're in the mood to be a real super-villain... and next time, we won't hit the reset button."), and then that's it, it's over.
 I mean, it's slightly clever action, but it's still one big action sequence, and one that's heavily dependent on made-up super-science.
 The first issue sets them up as fun villains with a weird plan, but once it's revealed that they're not really salespeople, just Mxyzptlk in disguise, it all kind of fizzles out.

 It's fun enough, though, like I said.
 There's a sub-plot about a S.T.A.R.
-Labs spaceship in Earth orbit; for some reason, it's staffed by people who Charlie Adlard draws with uniforms like the Imperial Navy's in Star Wars for some reason.
+Labs spaceship in Earth orbit; it's staffed by people who Charlie Adlard draws with uniforms like the Imperial Navy's in Star Wars for some reason.
 (In a brief aside in #617, they help Superman defeat "the ghost of a dead parallel Earth [...] invad[ing] our galaxy!")
 There's also a bit in #618 where it's finally explained where the Persuader got his powers from in #610:

 DOLORIS: I know!
 Let's do a ret-con!